JustDoItAbhi/e-comProject/README.md

-NEED TO CHANGE ACCESS FOR USER PERMISSIONS TO AUTHENTICATED USER 1 ADD ADRESS TO USER TO CAN SEND ORDER TO HOME ADDRESS  == DONE MAKE AUTHENTICATION ONLY IF NESECCERY FOR EXAMPLE
+NEED TO CHANGE ACCESS FOR USER PERMISSIONS TO AUTHENTICATED USER MAKE AUTHENTICATION ONLY IF NESECCERY FOR EXAMPLE
  1 IN PRODUCT SERVICE = PRODUCT AND CATEGORY SHOULD BE AVAILABLE FOR ALL , BUT CREATNG PRODUCT SHOULD BE BY ADMIN 2INT USER SERVICE = USERS CAN BE VISIBLE TO ALL BUT SIGN UP SHOULD BE VISIBLE ALL